Ever Boil A Snake Alive? This Asshole Has

 Hint: it's a party with a lot of Christians who seem to have missed the entire fucking point of the story of the Golden Calf

-Based on what I saw of him, he feels remorse over his involvement.
+Based on what I saw of him, and trying to piece it together with the benefit of hindsight: he feels remorse over his involvement.
 Odd to find out his past years later and today think how peculiar it was hanging out with and feeling more comfortable around a guy who hired a hitman to kill his grandma than I did around my fucked up family.
 At least the worst this guy did to me was favor his son a bit in Monopoly and ping-pong.

 Comments